-Sustainable Development Goals

-4 BULLEY 10 REQUIRES 16 REAL 10 REQUIRES 16 REAL NOTE: 10 REQUIRES 16 REAL NOTE: 10 REAL PARTIES 10 REAL PA
+Sustainable Development Goals Contact Hours 4 mm 10 mm 16 mm 16 mm 10 mm 16 mm 10 mm

-Online:

-Contact Hours

-Unit Weighting

-Course Learning

-Outcomes

-Workload

 Online workshops and discussion forums as per course requirements for the full trimester.

-Assumed Knowledge Students should complete GSBS6004, GSBS6005 and GSBS6200 before enrolling in this course.

-Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.

-Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
-The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.
+Unit Weighting 10 Assumed Knowledge Students should complete GSBS6004, GSBS6005 and GSBS6200 before enrolling in this course.
+Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course. rse CANVAS site for details of teaching staff for ALL course contact for courses is the Course Coordinator, whose details are

+Isted on the course CANVAS site.
 Student Consultation A minimum of one (1) hour of consultation per week.
 Please see

-A minimum of one (1) hour of consultation per week.
+Course Learning Outcomes A minimum of one (1) hour of consultation per week.
 Please see course CANVAS site for details of time and location.
 On successful completion of this course, students will be able to:

-- 1. Distinguish the various expectations and demands that emanate from stakeholders on organisations; - Practice appropriate business responses and management approaches for dealing with social, political, environmental, technological and global issues; - Describe ethical theories and practices and the influence of these issues on society, management decision making, behaviour and policies; - 4.
+- Distinguish the various expectations and demands that emanate from stakeholders on organisations: - Practice appropriate business responses and management approaches for dealing with social, political, environmental, technological and global issues; - 3.
+Describe ethical theories and practices and the influence of these issues on society, management decision making, behaviour and policies; - 4.
 Define governance in business and discuss the legitimacy of business as an institution in a global society; and - 5.
 Evaluate the extent to which social, ethical, public and global issues must be considered by organisations from an accountability perspective in contrast to purely commercial interests.